 Variable Account Contract Value Sample Clauses

 Variable Account Contract Value.
-The Variable Account Contract Value is the total of the values of your interest in each Sub-Account, which for each Sub-Account is equal to:
+The Variable Account Contract Value is the total of the values of your interest in each Sub-Account, which for each Sub-Account is equal to: 1.
+The number of Accumulation Units;

 AutoNDA by SimpleDocs

 Variable Account Contract Value.
-The variable account contract value at any time will be the sum of the value of the units in any variable subaccount resulting from: (1) purchase payments and any purchase payment credit allocated to a subaccount; plus (2) any amounts transferred to a subaccount from another subaccount or from the fixed account; less (3) any amounts transferred from a subaccount to another subaccount or to the fixed account; less; (4) any amounts deducted from a subaccount for charges or withdrawals.
+The variable account contract value at any time will be the sum of the value of the units in any variable subaccount resulting from:

 Variable Account Contract Value.
 Retirement Date The date shown under Contract Data on which annuity payments are to begin.
 This date may be changed as provided in this contract.
 You will be notified prior to the retirement date in order to select an appropriate annuity payment plan.
 Settlement The application of the contract value of this contract to provide annuity payments.
 Valuation Date A valuation date is each day the New York Stock Exchange is open for trading.
 Valuation Period A valuation period is the interval of time commencing at the close of business on each valuation date and ending at the close of business on the next valuation date.

 Variable Account Contract Value.
 The Variable Account Contract Value is the total of the values of your interest in each Sub-Account.
-Each Sub-Account is equal to:
+Each Sub-Account is equal to: 1.
+The number of Accumulation Units; 2.
+Multiplied by the Accumulation Unit value.
+The Variable Account Contract Value will vary from Valuation Date to Valuation Date.

 Variable Account Contract Value.
 The Variable Account Contract Value is the sum of the value of all Variable Account Accumulation Units under this Contract.
 If: (1) part or all of the Variable Account Contract Value is surrendered; or (2) charges or deductions are made against the Variable Account Contract Value; then, an appropriate number of Accumulation Units will be canceled or surrendered to equal such amount.
-The Variable Account The Variable Account is a separate investment account of the Company.
+The Variable Account is a separate investment account of the Company.
 It is named on the Data Page.
 The Company has allocated a part of its assets for this Contract and certain other contracts to the Variable Account.
 Such assets of the Variable Account remain the property of the Company.
 However, they may not be charged with the liabilities from any other business in which the Company may take part.

 Variable Account Contract Value.
 The Variable Account Contract Value is the sum of the value of all Variable Account Accumulation Units under this Contract.
 If: (1) part or all of the Variable Account Contract Value is surrendered; or (2) charges or deductions are made against the Variable Account Contract Value; then, an appropriate number of Accumulation Units will be canceled or surrendered to equal such amount.
-The Variable Account The Variable Account is a separate investment account of the Company.
+The Variable Account is a separate investment account of the Company.
 It is named on the Data Page.
 The Company has allocated a part of its assets for this Contract and certain other contracts to the Variable Account.
 Such assets of the Variable Account remain the property of the Company.
 However, they may not be changed with the liabilities from any other business in which the company may take part.
-Investments Of The Variable Account The purchase payments applied to the Variable Account will be invested at net asset value in one or more of the mutual funds shown on the Data Page.
-Valuation Of Assets Mutual fund shares in the Variable Account will be valued at their net asset value.
-Variable Account Accumulation Units The number of Accumulation Units for each Sub-Account of the Variable Account is found by dividing: (1) the net amount allocated to the Sub-Account; by (2) the Accumulation Unit Value for the Sub-Account for the Valuation Period during which the Company received the purchase payment.
+The purchase payments applied to the Variable Account will be invested at net asset value in one or more of the mutual funds shown on the Data Page.
+Mutual fund shares in the Variable Account will be valued at their net asset value.
+The number of Accumulation Units for each Sub-Account of the Variable Account is found by dividing: (1) the net amount allocated to the Sub-Account; by (2) the Accumulation Unit Value for the Sub-Account for the Valuation Period during which the Company received the purchase payment.

 Related to Variable Account Contract Value